 Even the best time tracking system won’t make an impact if your team doesn’t buy in.
 Resistance often comes from a lack of clarity, poor experiences with clunky tools, or fears about being micromanaged.
 To build lasting habits, you need to create trust, make the process easy, and explain why it matters.
 Here’s how to approach it.

-It's time to take back control.
-Start tracking time with purpose and precision and turn every hour worked into an hour earned.
+Start tracking time with purpose and precision and turn every hour worked into an hour that makes it into an invoice.
 See how Magnetic can help - book a quick walkthrough or try it free for 14 days.

 Time leakage refers to billable work that is performed but not logged or invoiced.
 It includes missed tasks, vague timesheet entries, and forgotten micro-activities, ultimately resulting in lost revenue and inaccurate financial data.